mikexstudios/dokku-nginx-alt/README.md

     ```sh
     git clone https://github.com/mikexstudios/dokku-nginx-alt.git /var/lib/dokku/plugins/nginx-alt
     ```
+   Do not delete the existing `nginx-vhosts/` plugin that ships with dokku.

+2. Then run dokku's plugin install:
+    ```sh
+    dokku plugins-install
+    ```
+   This step renames `nginx-vhosts/` to `.nginx-vhosts/` and calls `.nginx-vhosts/install`.

-2. Create a `VHOST` file in your dokku app directory (e.g. `/home/dokku/[app name]/VHOST`) and add each domain name on a separate line.
+3. Create a `VHOST` file in your dokku app directory (e.g. `/home/dokku/[app name]/VHOST`) and add each domain name on a separate line.

-3. To override the default `nginx.conf` and/or `nginx.ssl.conf` templates, place
+4. To override the default `nginx.conf` and/or `nginx.ssl.conf` templates, place
    copies renamed as `nginx.tpl` and/or `nginx.ssl.tpl` in your
    `/home/dokku/[app name]/` directory.
 When you re-push your application, you should see a message like: